Four of the doctoral degrees are research-based and require a published dissertation submitted as final fulfillment of the degree requirement:

 Dissertation Preparation and Submission

 The dissertation is the scholastic culmination of a student's ongoing research.
-It must meet all of the standards specified by the advisory committee and The Graduate School.
+It must meet all of the standards specified by the advisory committee and the Registrar’s Office, Degree Audit, lower level.
 Publication of the dissertation is mandatory.
 For detailed information pertaining to dissertation preparation and submission, please go to Dissertation Information.

 This document is evidence of a student's successful oral defense of his/her dissertation, and the document must include the original signatures of approval of all advisory committee members.
 If dissertation revisions are necessary, the committee will notify the student.
 Once revisions are made, the student obtains the original signatures on the dissertation approval page.
 The defense date, however, is not the degree completion date.
-The completion date is determined by the date the completed Dissertation Submission Checklist is submitted to The Graduate School.
+The completion date is determined by the date the completed Dissertation Submission Checklist is submitted to the Registrar’s Office, Degree Audit, lower level.

 Additional Doctoral Degrees